 Viewing PDF files is easy: just go to the web site of Adobe and download Adobe Reader, a freeware application that can be used to open, view and print PDF files.
 Adobe Reader is available for Windows (from Windows 95 to Windows 10), Macintosh (MacOS 9.1 to the latest OS X) and mobile devices (iOS or Android).
 For other operating systems, like Linux, you need to look for alternatives, such as qpdfview.

 Adobe also sell Acrobat, more powerful software with extra features.
 This is the software that most professionals in graphic arts use.

 Next to Reader & Acrobat, there are other applications on the market that can display PDF files.
 These applications are usually either geared towards a specific platform that is not well supported by Adobe Reader or the viewers run faster on smaller machines (Adobe Reader is quite a resource hog).
 The list of viewers is too long so I’ll just list a few:

-Several applications including Corel Draw, Adobe Illustrator, can open or import PDF files so they can be used as well for viewing PDF files.
+Several applications including Corel Draw, Adobe Illustrator, can open or import PDF files so in a pinch, they can be used for viewing PDF files.

 Limitations when viewing PDF files

 You should be aware that PDF files are not always displayed exactly like they will be printed or imaged.
 Even 10 years down the desktop publishing revolution, what you see is still not always what you get.

 Below is an overview of the most important limitations:

 - PDF files contain contone information meaning that the drawings, images, or colorized text in the file are not screened yet.
 If you zoom in on a colorized object in a PDF file, you will not see the screened data.
 This means you cannot check a PDF file visually for moiré artifacts.